Grand Challenges: Remediation of Methane, Water, and Heat Waste

 Summary:

 The human impact on the environment and climate are critical concerns locally, nationally, and globally.
-Our campus is a microcosm of many of these urban and suburban environmental impacts.
+The University of Maryland campus is a microcosm of many of these urban and suburban environmental impacts.
 Stream and air contamination arises from methane emissions, CO2 emissions, pipeline water loss, and storm drains that receive heat, chemical and sewer waste.
 All of these are consequences of human activities and can be mitigated following adequate monitoring.
-Our team envisions a student-centric project focusing on environmental and climate impact with a local campus phase, a State of Maryland phase, and a plan to leverage results into a proposal for national-scale, externally funded work.
-We will use geophysical instruments to identify, map, and measure air and water contaminant sources on campus, in particular methane emissions and steam/heat/water waste (in collaboration with Facilities Management).
-We also plan to conduct methane emission mapping excursions within the state of Maryland using aircraft outfitted with UMD methane sensors flown by pilots from the Maryland Civil Air Patrol (Auxiliary to the US Air Force).
-In coordination with campus and state authorities, we will analyze the results to produce recommendations for the joint remediation of coupled environmental quality challenges and develop the basis for a national strategy.
+This student-centric project is focused on environmental and climate impact with a local campus phase, a State of Maryland phase, and a plan to leverage results into a national-scale, externally funded initiative.
+The team is using geophysical instruments to identify, map, and measure air and water contaminant sources on campus, in particular methane emissions and steam/heat/water waste (in collaboration with UMD Facilities Management).
+The team will also conduct methane emission mapping excursions within the state of Maryland using aircraft outfitted with UMD methane sensors flown by pilots from the Maryland Civil Air Patrol (Auxiliary to the US Air Force).
+In coordination with campus and state authorities, the team will analyze the results to produce recommendations for the joint remediation of coupled environmental quality challenges and develop the basis for a national strategy.

 Leadership Team: